It’s that blooming time of year as orchid appears for first time

 Following the council’s decision in 2021 to manage more of its grasslands as Hay Meadow, a number of Orchid species have been recorded across open spaces in the district.
 This year Bee Orchid and Pyramidal Orchid have also been spotted in other parts of the council’s land.

-Orchids are one Britian’s most elusive wildflowers, which produce tiny, almost microscopic seeds that can be blown many miles on the wind.
+Orchids are one Britain’s most elusive wildflowers, which produce tiny, almost microscopic seeds that can be blown many miles on the wind.
 Many species have a symbiotic (mutually beneficial) relationship with certain soil fungi, and with the right management can suddenly appear and thrive in grasslands where they were previously absent.
 It is hoped that with the changes to the way council manages its grasslands, these fascinating flowers will continue to thrive in its open spaces.